kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_artifact_ls.md

 ## kosli artifact ls

-List a number of artifacts in a pipeline.
+List artifacts in a pipeline.

 ### Synopsis

-List a number of artifacts in a pipeline.
+List artifacts in a pipeline.
+The results are paginated and ordered from latests to oldest.
+By default, the page limit is 15 artifacts per page.

 ```shell
 kosli artifact ls PIPELINE-NAME [flags]